rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 So if when you're growing your OpenShift cluster in Azure (adding more Workers), your backend pool scales as well, and you can be impacted by the SNAT exhaustion impacting also your outbound connections if ports need to be reallocated.

-Now that we know more about SNAT exhaustion and what are the benefits of the virtual NAT Gateways, let's discover how we can use it alongside our OpenShift cluster.
+Now that we know more about SNAT exhaustion and the benefits of virtual NAT Gateways, let's discover how we can use them alongside our OpenShift cluster.

 ## 3. Egress / Outbound Mode with NAT Gateway